eltariel/eltariel.github.io/_posts/rp/scion2e/demiurge/2018-07-17-9-an-encounter-in-quarantine.md

 Diane replies without looking up from her book.
 "Oh, hey Lauren, what can I do you for?"
 Diane turns sideways in her chair to face Lauren as she flops down into a seat, and notices how worn out her friend is.
 "You should really get some rest, you've had a hell of a time lately and you look like death..."

 Lauren sighs, then settles further into her seat.
 "I know.
 I'm exhausted.
 I can't stop just yet, my brain's been going round in circles trying to figure out some stuff."
 She pause for a moment, trying to corral the thoughts well enough that they'll come out of her mouth coherently.
 "You know how everyone keeps getting us mixed up?
 I've been getting that with Diane too since she showed up with the rescue party.
 Fuck.
 No. Hayley.
 You're Diane.
-Dammit, I can tell you both apart without any effort but everyone else thinks we're twins or clones or whatever.
+Damnit, I can tell you both apart without any effort but everyone else thinks we're twins or clones or whatever.
 Just like they do with you and me."

 Diane nods.
 "I've been getting that too.
 It's exactly the same for me.
 And other things have been a little odd too lately."